 - Elastic support of the limb reduces swelling and eases discomfort.

 - Severe thrombophlebitis does not usually require bed rest unless there is severe pain on movement.
 The affected extremity should be elevated if possible and large, warm compresses may be applied, although the evidence base for their effectiveness is limited and care must be taken to avoid burning the patient.

 - Exercise reduces pain and the possibility of DVT.
 Only in cases in which pain is very severe is bed rest necessary.
 DVT prophylaxis should be established in patients with reduced mobility.

-- Topical analgesia with non-steroidal anti-inflammatory creams applied locally to the superficial vein thrombosis/superficial thrombophlebitis area controls symptoms.
+- Topical anti-inflammatory creams applied locally to the superficial vein thrombosis/superficial thrombophlebitis area controls mild symptoms.

 Antibiotics are only required if there is evidence of infection.

 If there are recurrences of the thrombophlebitis associated with extensive varicose veins, they should be excised.

 - Extension into the deep veins, with possible development of deep vein thrombosis and/or pulmonary embolism (PE)[12, 13].